knpuniversity/ansible/knpu/ansible-composer.md

 Ansible, it would work... for awhile.
 But next time the installer is updated, and that sha changed... it would *stop* working.

-What do to!?
+What to do?
 Check out that [how to install Composer programmatically](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md) link.
 Eureka: a shell script that will safely download the latest version of Composer.
 The end result is a `composer.phar` file wherever we run this script from.